Avaiga/taipy-getting-started/steps/explain_md/step_5_GUI_pipeline.md

 `<|Text displayed on button|button|on_action=fct_name_called_when_pressed|>`

-The results is then displayed in the chart by updating it.
-A good option would have been to directly create the results in the pipeline before.
-It is typically the good practice to put all complexicity of a pipeline in it.
+To see if the predictions seem correct, a chart control has been added to the markdown.
+On the chart, two traces are drawn: the historical values and the predicted values.
 ```python
 import numpy as np
 import pandas as pd